eclipseyy/FFLRandomizer/README.md

 - investigate and improve meat transformation
 - improve monster CSV
 - etc

-Written in Python 3.8 on Windows.
-I haven't tested other platforms, but I don't think there's anything Windows-specific in there - pathlib is used for paths, etc - so it might work.

 Infinite thanks: https://towerreversed.neocities.org/, the "fledermaus" utility in particular.